beartype/beartype/README.rst

    from beartype.vale import Is
    from typing import Annotated

-   # Validator matching only two-dimensional NumPy arrays of floats of
+   # Type hint designed by you matching only two-dimensional NumPy arrays of
-   # arbitrary precision.
+   # floats of arbitrary precision.
    Numpy2DFloatArray = Annotated[ndarray, Is[lambda array:
        array.ndim == 2 and np.issubdtype(array.dtype, np.floating)]]